 So your news publication is ready to take the plunge to posting stories on Snapchat, Instagram or one of the short video platforms.
 Now what?
-Here’s a simple 3 step walkthrough on what are the big questions you need to answer first, before jumping into video creation and syndication, so the effort you put into your content creation matches the effectiveness you seek to achieve.
+Here’s a simple 3 step walkthrough on what are the big questions you need to answer before jumping into video creation and producing engaging web stories so the effort you put into your content creation matches the effectiveness you seek to achieve.

 Put together a news video strategy

 As the saying goes, “measure twice, cut once,” the same adage is true in video creation, especially for short videos given its reliance on masterful edits.
 If you are a news publication, the first step is to identify the content on your web pages, or articles you already have that will lend themselves to great video content.

 Start with popularity